 These consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments which are measured at fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.

 Functional and presentation currency

-These consolidated financial statements are presented in Canadian dollars, which is the parent company's functional currency as well as the functional currency of its subsidiaries.
+These consolidated financial statements are presented in Canadian dollars, which is the parent company's functional currency as well as the functional currency of the Company's previously held subsidiaries.